Board of Directors

 Aparna Dixit, President, has been working in the social services field for 7 years and in the volunteer sector for 10 years.
 Aparna is passionate about social justice and is seeking ways to contribute to her community while expanding her knowledge base.
 Aparna joined the board of Luke’s Place in June 2016.

-Kimberly Saunders, Director, is a public servant with 28 years of experience in research, library sciences, program evaluation, internal audit, training and corporate affairs, including five as a Chief Audit Executive and Head of Evaluation.
-Kimberley has considerable volunteer experience on community boards and with professional associations, as well as recruiting and mentoring women in the federal government.
+Kimberly Saunders, Director, is a Chief Audit Executive with 28 years’ experience as a federal public servant in research, library sciences, program evaluation, internal audit, training, corporate affairs, including five as a Chief Audit Executive and Head of Evaluation.
+She has considerable volunteer experience on community boards, garden associations, Institute of Internal Audit Canada, CNIB, Canadian Cancer Association, and has recruited and mentored young professional women and new CAEs in the federal government.

 Donna Babbs, Director, is a family law lawyer who has volunteered with Luke’s Place for the better part of two decades, including as a core visionary and partner in the development of the initial stages of Luke’s Place.
 Donna was a founding member of the Luke’s Place Legal Advisory Group, a co-creator of our first funding proposal to the Law Foundation of Ontario, and a volunteer lawyer in our Pro Bono summary advice clinics.

 Rebecca Boyd, Director, Rebecca has served as a police officer in the GTA for nearly 20 years.
 She holds an Honours Bachelor of Arts with Trent University and is a certified Canadian Risk Manager with the Global Risk Management Institute through the University of Toronto.
 Rebecca is passionate about women’s and girls’ rights, and among her list of volunteer experience, was previously heavily involved with Girls Inc. of York Region.
 She lives in Oshawa with her daughter Andi, and her dog Andy.